UBC-MDS/CorrPy/README.md

 | WEISHUN DENG | `@Wilson Deng` | `@xiaoweideng` | [Wilson's link](https://github.com/xiaoweideng/Corrpy)|
 | Mengda Yu | `@Mengda(Albert) Yu` | `@mru4913` | [Albert's link](https://github.com/mru4913/Corrpy) |

+# Functions

+- `std_plus`

+Standard deviation calculates how close the data points to the mean, in which an insight for the variation of the data points.
+This function would automatically handle the missing values in the input.

+- `corr_plus`

+Correlation coefficients calculates the relationship between two variables as well as the magnitude of this relationship.
+This function would automatically handle the missing values in the input.

+- `cov_mx`

+A Covariance matrix displays the variance and covariance together.
+This function would use the above two functions.

 # Milestone Progress